awslabs/live-streaming-with-automated-multi-language-subtitling/README.md

     en, es, pt

-Here is list of the supported languages.
+Here is list of the supported output subtitle languages.
+English is the only supported input audio language currently.

 	LANGUAGE_CODES = {
 	    'ar': 'Arabic',